 I used a large variety of materials to show the versatility of the Cricut Explore Air 2 machine – get creative and try different materials in your Christmas Cards!

-- Cricut Explore Air 2 Machine
+- Cricut Explore Air Machine (or Maker)

 - Cricut Cardstock (in shades of blue, green, and pink)